fgr101/QB_WIld/README.md

 Thanks to the contributors:
 ===========================

-Allan Monroe from Ohio, USA.
+Alan Monroe from Ohio, USA.